Welcome to the web site of the Escondido Amateur Radio Society.

 Talk-in is on 146.880 MHz, minus offset, PL 107.2.

 The meetings are usually technical, educational or informative in nature.
 For a list of the proposed meeting dates and topics for this year, click on the following link:

-Specific details of the next meeting can be found nearer the top of this web page.
+Specific details of the next meeting can be found near the top of this web page.